-Western Ghats holidays guide
+Western Ghats travel guide

 Tiger reserves, woodsy cardamom forests, mist-sunk British hill stations, high altitude meadows – holidays to the Western Ghats delve deep into one of the world’s most biodiverse landscapes.
 This hulking fold of low mountains is powerful stuff.
 It singlehandedly shapes India’s monsoon season, creating the moderate tropical climate that causes forests and rivers – and tea and spice plantations – to boom.